Dr Michelle Percharde is an epigenetics and stem cell biologist. She carried out her undergraduate degree in Biochemistry

 Key hobbies outside of work involve biking, trying to create furniture with her husband, scuba diving and baking.

-Dr Sheila Xie - Research scientist
+Dr Sheila Xie - Senior research scientist

 Sheila completed her PhD at the University of Glasgow before joining the MRC LMS, working first with Ana Pombo and later with David Rueda.
 She specializes in high-resolution microscopy techniques to probe nuclear organization and gene regulation.

 Ferran Garcia Llagostera - PhD student